-Any electrics fitted have to meet strict building codes, make sure the home comes with a electric safety certificate.
+Any electrics fitted have to meet strict building codes, make sure the home comes with an electric safety certificate.

-Even if the home is just fitted with low voltage DC lighting that’s powered from a 12v battery must have been fitted to regulations and come with test certificates.
+Even if the home is just fitted with low voltage DC lighting that’s powered from a 12v battery it must have been fitted to regulations and come with the correct test certificates.

-Any gas equipment and appliances must of been installed by a gas safe engineer, along with this it’s vital that with a tiny house been such a small space adequate ventilation has been fitted.
+Any gas equipment and appliances must be installed by a gas safe engineer.
+With a tiny house being such a small space it is vital that adequate ventilation has been fitted.
 Make sure your tiny home comes with all the tests and certificates.

 Building regulations and specifications;

-There is two main types of building codes and regulations road legal Tiny homes are built to meet.
-Holiday home and residential home specifications, its important that your home is built to meet or exceed the building regulations depending on the means of use for the home.
+There are two main types of building codes and regulations road legal Tiny homes are built to meet: holiday home and residential home specifications.
+It is important that your home is built to meet or exceed the building regulations depending on the means of use for the home.

 Choosing a tiny house manufacturer;

-Buying a tiny house is a big investment, don’t choose someone just because there on your door step or they are the cheapest you can find.
-Take time to go and visit manufactures show homes to get to see the build quality and specifications of there homes as there is a vast difference in the quality of homes available.
-If your going for a bespoke build feel comfortable that your chosen manufacturer is capable and has all the skills needed to bring your dream tiny home to life.
-Never pay in full up front a deposit is all you should have to pay to get your home built in till your happy with the finished result.
+Buying a tiny house is a big investment, don’t choose someone just because they are on your door step or they are the cheapest you can find.
+Take time to go and visit the manufactures show home to get to see the build quality and specifications of there homes as there is a vast difference in the quality of homes available.
+If your going for a bespoke build, ensure you feel comfortable that your chosen manufacturer is capable and has all the skills needed to bring your dream tiny home to life.
+Never pay in full up front, a deposit is all you should have to pay to get your home built until you are happy with the finished result.